alessandrovanzo/nlp_chat/README.md

 ### Adding Your Own Documents

-You can add your own PDF documents using the PDF upload interface:
+You can add your own PDF documents using the web upload interface:

-1. Start the PDF upload app: `./start_pdf_upload.sh`
+1. Make sure MCP server is running: `python start_mcp_server.py`
-2. Open `http://localhost:8002` in your browser
+2. Open http://localhost:8001/upload in your browser
-3. Click the attachment button (📎) and select a PDF
-4. Provide metadata:
+3. Upload your PDF and fill in the form:
    - **Source Name**: Title for the document
    - **Description**: Brief description of content
-   - **Pages per Chunk**: Number of pages to group (1-10, default: 3)
+   - **Pages per Chunk**: Use slider (1-10, default: 3)
+4. Click "Upload & Process PDF"
 5. The PDF will be processed, embedded with OpenAI, and added to the knowledge base

-For more details, see [SETUP_PDF_UPLOAD.md](SETUP_PDF_UPLOAD.md)
+For more details, see [PDF_UPLOAD_INSTRUCTIONS.md](PDF_UPLOAD_INSTRUCTIONS.md)

 ## API Endpoints

 ### MCP Server (Port 8001)
 - `GET /` - Health check
+- `GET /upload` - PDF upload web interface
+- `POST /upload-pdf` - Upload and process PDF
 - `GET /mcp/tools` - List available tools
 - `POST /mcp/tools/call` - Execute a tool
 - `POST /initialize` - Re-initialize database with sample data